John and Dinah Farndale

 1841

-Could John Farndale have been engaged in the navy, perhaps as a ship’s carpenter?
+It seems probable that John Farndale was engaged in the navy, perhaps as a ship’s carpenter.

-Did she petition for a pension for his military service, in 1841?
+Dinah seems to have petitioned for a pension for his military service, in 1841.

-The Census of 1841 listed Dinah Farndale, aged 55, independently living at Tate Hill, Whitby born in Yorkshire.
+The Census of 1841 listed Dinah Farndale, aged 55, independently living at Church Street, Whitby born in Yorkshire.

 1851